 - With the old lift support removed, you can now install the new strut by simply attaching it to the car — just don’t tighten it down yet.
 You’ll want to use your fingers to create sufficient pressure on the strut ball joints so you can snap it onto the top ball joint of your Toyota Prius.
 Tighten down the screws so that the lift supports fit snugly into the car and you’re good to go.
 (Make sure not to overtighten).

 - If your car has two lift supports, repeat the same procedure on the other side.
-When you release the hatch, do it slowly to check that the Toyota Prius hatch lift supports are properly installed and supporting the weight of the hatch as expected.
+When you release the hatch, do it slowly to check that the Toyota Prius hatch lift supports are properly installed and support the weight of the hatch as expected.

-Order Toyota Prius Lift Supports Online
+Order Toyota Prius Hatch Lift Supports Online